Beauty and the Beast: The Enchanted Christmas: Production

 In the wake of the success of The Return of Jafar (1994), The Walt Disney Company opened the Walt Disney Animation Canada studios in January 1996 to produce direct-to-video and potential theatrical films, as well as utilize the talent pool of Canadian animators.
 With 200 animators hired, Disney Animation Canada had two separate animation facilities in Toronto and Vancouver which were supervised by Joan Fischer, a former Canadian public television executive.
 Their first project was Beauty and the Beast: The Enchanted Christmas, which went into pre-production later that spring.
 Additional animation work was done by Walt Disney Television Animation Australia, Wang Film Productions Co., Ltd. located in Xindian District, Taipei, Taiwan, and Character Builders.
 It was Disney's first direct-to-video animated film to use digital ink and paint.

-Initially, the film was going to be a direct sequel to the original film with the main villain slated to be Avenant, here depicted as Gaston's younger brother.
+Initially, the film was going to be a direct sequel to the original film with the main villain slated to be Gaston's younger brother Avenant, named for the antagonist of the French 1946 live action black and white film Beauty and the Beast (La Belle et la Bête).
 Avenant's goal was to avenge Gaston by ruining the lives of Belle and the prince and threatening to kill them, reportedly using sorcery to transform the prince back into a Beast and frame Belle for it.
 Although he was cut out of the story and the plot had changed, these traits were incorporated into Forte, the pipe organ, who did not want the Beast to become human again.
-Unlike the other characters, Forte was animated entirely by computers.
+Unlike the other characters, Forte was entirely computer animated.

-Incidentally, the antagonist's name "Avenant" was taken from the French 1946 live action black and white film Beauty and the Beast (La Belle et la Bête), being the name of the antagonist of its film.
-The film is one of the first and most popular adaptations of the story, and have been the most influential on future adaptations, including the original Disney film whose antagonist, Gaston, in fact, was himself inspired by Avenant.